Abbreviations : Report Help

 A summary of this ICTV Report chapter has been published as an ICTV Virus Taxonomy Profile article in the Journal of General Virology, and should be cited when referencing this online chapter as follows:

-The family Artoviridae was created in 2018 for the established monospecific genus Peropuvirus (moved from Nyamiviridae (Dietzgen et al., 2017)) and six new species for invertebrate viruses all discovered by high throughput sequencing (Li et al., 2015, Shi et al., 2016).
+The family Artoviridae was created in 2018 for the established monospecific genus Peropuvirus and six new species for invertebrate viruses all discovered by high throughput sequencing (Li et al., 2015, Shi et al., 2016).
+A second genus, Hexartovirus, including two species for viruses of sea lice (Økland et al., 2019) and barnacles (Shi et al., 2016) respectively was added in 2020.
 Artoviruses form a family in the haploviricotine order Mononegavirales (Amarasinghe et al., 2019).

 Table 1.Artoviridae.
 Characteristics of members of the family Artoviridae.